KaeTheDev/URL-Shortener/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Bootstrap Documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - This helped for when there were classes or behavior about Bootstap that I did not know.
+- [Cuttly Documentation](https://cutt.ly/api-documentation/regular-api) - This is how I learned to implement the Cuttly API
+- [Bit.ly](https://dev.bitly.com/api-reference/#createFullBitlink) - Bit.ly documentation for the API

 ## Author